LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 Additionally, you can check out the [Github repository](https://aka.ms/win-dev/student/osu/uwp/sample) for this project.
 It contains all of the code, split out into different parts and commented thoroughly.

-Now, let's hop into the specifics of how this app was built!
+Now, let's hop into the specifics of how this app was built.

 ## So what makes this soundboard tick?